haslhofer/readinglist/Headlines.md

+AI-driven UX to dominate consumer market in 2024

+___

 "The Hands-on LLMs FREE course has surpassed 750 GitHub stars, offering free hands-on learning for building LLM systems with good LLMOps principles."

 ___